 Instructions

 - Heat: In a large pot, heat olive oil over medium heat.
-Add chopped onions and sauté until onions are translucent.
+Add chopped onions and garlic and sauté until onions are translucent.

-- Saute: Add garlic, cumin, paprika, and cayenne.
+- Saute: Add cumin, paprika, and cayenne.
 Stir until fragrant, about 30 seconds to 1 minute.

-- Caramelize: Add tomato paste and sauté until caramelized, about 3 minutes.
+- Caramelize: Caramelize: Move the onion mixture to the edges until you have a clear spot in the middle of the pot.
+Add tomato paste and sauté until caramelized, about 2 minutes and slowly incorporate it with the onion mixutre.
 If necessary, add a little broth or water to scrape and remove any dark bits on the bottom of the pot.
 This is all flavor.

-- Simmer: Cover the pot and simmer for 35-40 minutes until the lentils are tender.
+- Simmer: Cover the pot and simmer for 20-30 minutes until the lentils and carrots are tender.

 Madison Pearce says